inonoob/pirowflo/Readme.md

 | User Data Service| Optional | ----
 | Device Information Service | Optional | 180A

-So as I only need Fitness Machine Service and Device Information Service, I quick check the avaiable characterisitc for each of those service.
-Check the FTMS pdf and also get the Bluetooth UUID overview (PDF): [Link](https://specificationrefs.bluetooth.com/assigned-values/16-bit%20UUID%20Numbers%20Document.pdf) to know which UUID is used for which Service and Characterstic.
+So as I only need Fitness Machine Service and Device Information Service, I quick check the available characteristic for each of those service.
+Check the FTMS pdf and also get the Bluetooth UUID overview (PDF): [Link](https://specificationrefs.bluetooth.com/assigned-values/16-bit%20UUID%20Numbers%20Document.pdf) to know which UUID is used for which Service and Characteristic.

 Start to create the custom classes for those service based on the main service class. e.g